-The monitoring of the work of IMO in the field of ship safety standards, including the reporting on developments in the relevant international legislation is part of the agency tasks.
-This task will entail technical evaluation of IMO submissions and technical assistance in the preparation of submissions to IMO as appropriate.
-Contribution will be provided to the follow-up of developments concerning:
+This task entails technical evaluation of IMO submissions and technical assistance in the preparation of submissions to IMO as appropriate.
+Contribution is being provided to the follow-up of developments concerning:

-Technical support will be offered where revision is needed to amend the EU legislation in the light of new international regulations.
+Technical support is being offered where revision is needed to amend the EU legislation in the light of new international regulations.